 NC Tomorrow CREATE REVITALIZED, HEALTHY AND RESILIENT COMMUNITIES Goal 3 Support and help revitalize safe, walkable communities with vibrant urban and town centers, thriving rural areas, a variety of housing options, affordable services, and healthy citizens.
 Objective 2 Plan for and accelerate investments in healthy, safe and walkable neighborhoods and ensure that underserved and distressed communities are engaged in the planning process.
 Implementation Actions Review current plans and identifying additional planning needs.
-Utilize the Guidebook on Local Planning for Healthy Communities developed by NCDOC's Division of Community Assistance to help identify additional planning needs and potential impactful projects.
 Identify funding sources and apply for grants to implement projects.
 Educate communities on the planning process and the importance of being involved.
-Conduct outreach to underserved and distressed communities through partnerships with local community, neighborhood, and faith-based leaders.
+Conduct outreach to underserved and distressed communities through partnerships with local community, neighborhood, and faithbased leaders.
 When developing any new plans, meet people in their own communities to engage them in the planning process.
+Develop local plans for the demolition of blighted residential structures.
+Include strategies to adaptively reuse or sell properties that may become owned by local governments after demolition.
 Advocate for funding assistance to local governments for removal of blighted residential structures.
 Hold regular meetings to assess progress made towards implementation.
-Use the designation of "Persistent Poverty County" to secure additional community grant funding in eligible areas of the region.
-Research the availability of grant funding for counties with this designation and assist with applications.
-Lead Agency(s) Mid-East Commission Strategic Public/Private Partnerships Local Governments Local Law Enforcement NOC Division of Community Assistance Community Colleges East Carolina University Community and Neighborhood Organizations Faith Based Organizations K-12 School System Planning Level Cost Estimate • \$25,000 Potential Funding Sources EDA Golden Leaf NCDOT
+Use the designations of Persistent Poverty County, Tier 1 County, Economically Disadvantaged Rural Community, etc. to secure additional community grant funding in eligible areas of the region.
+Research the availability of grant funding for counties with these designations and assist with applications.
+Offer local governments assistance/resources for local governments to conduct code enforcement services or technical assistance/resources for local governments to conduct code enforcement in house.
+Participate in partnerships such as the USDA Rural Partners Network.
+Assist with capacity building in local communities.
+Host regional events to share ideas and successes.
+RPOs continue working with local governments on bicycle and pedestrian project identification.
+Lead Agency(s) Mid-East Commission